BrainardLab/preregistrations/README.md

 ### Optoretinography

+* [2021-02-17 Test Reciprocity and Reliability of the Cone Optoretinogram](https://osf.io/sk78u/).
+This preregistration is not yet public.
+It provided preliminary data that informed the 2021-08-30 preregistration below.

 * [2021-08-30 Measuring Cone Optoretinogram Reciprocity and Repeatability using Adaptive Optics Scanning Laser Opthalmoscope](https://osf.io/xufdh/) - This preregistration is not yet public.